beaverlabs/erlang-raspbian-build/README.md

 $ ./build.sh elixir 1.10.2
 ```

-The generated `.deb` files will be copied from the container to the current
+The generated `.deb` files will be available in `$PWD/shared/debs/` on the
-directory on the host.
+host.

-Once you are done and would like to stop the container:
+Once you are done and would like to remove the container image:

 ```
-$ ./teardown.sh # Stops the container but does not remove it
-$ ./teardown.sh destroy # Stops the container and removes it
+$ ./teardown.sh destroy # Removes the container image
 ```

 ## Using build scripts directly (without containers)